 This week I’ll be interviewing Bob Bernhardt (conductor); visiting a Shaking Ray Levi Society music event; and either getting some African Rock or some Mountain Opry perspectives.

 To catch y’all up on some artistic backlog… I worked on some sculptures in clay back in the fall (1999) and spring (2000).
-The big bone-looking thing is supposed to be, well, a big bone.
-(Our model was from a cow, … Continue reading

 Sure, music’s a lot of fun.
 And the convergence of computers with music has certainly been interesting so far.
 Take MP3s, for example.
 I thought the connection